Melfort, Saskatchewan: Transportation

 Melfort is located at the junction of two primary route highways, Highway 3 and Highway 6 where they meet with secondary Highway 41.
 Approximately 327 km of Highway 6 contributes to the CanAm Highway between Corinne and Melfort.
 Approximately 96 km of Highway 3 contribute to the CanAm Highway between Melfort and Prince Albert.
-Melfort is approximately 174 km northeast of the largest provincial city, Saskatoon along Highway 41 (turning onto Highway 5) and approximately 94 km southeast of Prince Albert via the CanAm Highway.
+Melfort is approximately 174 km northeast of the largest provincial city, Saskatoon, along Highway 41 (turning onto Highway 5) and approximately 94 km southeast of Prince Albert via the CanAm Highway.

-Melfort (Miller Field) Aerodrome west of Melfort.
+Melfort (Miller Field) Aerodrome is west of Melfort.

 In 1925, Melfort was listed as a Canadian Pacific Railway (CPR) station on the CPR Melfort Subdivision.
 Melfort is currently a CNR interchange point and railway station on the Tisdale, St. Brieux and Brooksby Subdivisions.

 Education

-The government's Canada-Saskatchewan Career and Employment Services office was to be combined with Melfort's Comprehensive High School and the Cumberland Regional College.
+The government's Canada–Saskatchewan Career and Employment Services office was to be combined with Melfort's Comprehensive High School and the Cumberland Regional College.
 The Melfort and Unit Comprehensive Collegiate provides education to grades 7 to 12 and is a part of the North East School Division No. 200.

-Historically students in Melfort were educated at the Melfort School District Unit 54.
+Historically, students in Melfort were educated at the Melfort School District Unit 54.